2079541547/TEFModLoader/README-en.md

           {
             "author": "Name", // Author's name
             "modName": "MyMod", // Mod name
-            "build": 1, // Version
+            "modIntroduce": "This is my mod", // Mod introduction "Opencode": false, // Whether it is open source "OpencodeUrl": null, // If open source, fill in the open source link "build": 1, // Version
             "enable": false, // Whether it is enabled, must be filled with false "libname": "libMyMod.so" // Full name of the mod's so library